 And unfortunately, deep fried foods are often fried in cheap vegetable oils, which increase inflammation in diabetes.

 One of the main reasons they are “bad” is that the oils become oxidized, and studies show oxidized oils contribute to higher levels of LDL cholesterol and heart disease.

 Fatty deep fried foods also make higher levels of advanced glycated endproducts (AGE) – substances in the body that are promoted by high heat cooking.
 Deep frying is one of the highest heats we can cook at.
 In diabetes, higher levels of AGE contribute to increased oxidative damage and more inflammation.

 There are plenty more reasons why you should avoid deep fried fatty foods, but hopefully that's enough to convince you to avoid them.

-But is bread really a healthy nutritious option?
+But is bread really a healthy nutritious option for people with diabetes?

-The answer is no, not really – especially for a diabetic.
+The answer is no, not really – unless you eat low carb breads.

 What are breads made of?
 Flour.

 Take a look at our flour chart here.